soft-eng-practicum/softdev2-resources/content/workshops/angular/Beginner/_index.md

     </ul>
   <li>Modeling - grabbing and Manipulation of Data</li>
     <ul>
-      <li>Thhis is where we interact with the database/communicate with the controller</li>
+      <li>This is where we interact with the database/communicate with the controller</li>
     </ul>
 </ul>